-British Columbia's estimated oil and gas resources are substantial; the Province is the only North American jurisdiction that is increasing natural gas reserves faster than production.
+British Columbia's estimated oil and gas resources are substantial.
 Onshore oil and gas activity levels remain robust in the British Columbia portion of the Western Canadian Sedimentary Basin; however the industry is highly susceptible to global economic factors.
-It is expected that industry growth in 2009 will come from significant investment and development in the Province's large shale gas deposits.
+It is expected that industry growth in 2009 will come from significant investment and development in the Province's large shale gas deposits in the Horn River Basin and Montney formations.